Frank Lampard Confirmed as Next Manager of Derby County

 Frank Lampard Confirmed as Next Manager of Derby CountyMay 31, 2018

-Derby County have confirmed Frank Lampard as the club's new manager, with the former midfielder signing a three-year deal with the Championship side.
+Derby County confirmed Frank Lampard is the club's new manager on Thursday, with the former England midfielder signing a three-year deal with the Championship side.

-News the deal had been finalised came via the club's official website on Thursday following speculation Lampard was to make his first venture into management:
+News the deal had been finalised came via the club's official website following speculation the ex-Chelsea star was set to make his first venture into management:

 Derby County @dcfcofficial